 Rooms: The 9 guest rooms are air conditioned and have a television and telephone.
 They also have sliding doors opening onto the lawns.
 All have an en-suite bathroom and some have balconies.

 Activities: City sightseeing, shopping, relaxing in the gardens.
-The staff can advise on places to visit and places to eat in Jaipur and in the local neighbourhood.
+The staff can advise on places to visit and retaurants in the local neighbourhood and the city as a whole.

 Facilities: There is a drawing room and a dining room, both overlooking the gardens.
-Meals are of Indian and Continental cuisine.
 Outside there is a patio and attractive grounds with seating areas.
 The homestay offers a laundry service.

 Children: Children of all ages are welcome.